Brian Houston Sought Legal Advice Regarding His Father's Sexual Abuse But Said "Nothing"

 Brian Houston is a former pastor and evangelist for Hillsong Church.
 Mr. Houston founded Hillsong Church in Sydney and also served as the the national president of Australian Christian Churches and the Australian branch of the Assemblies of God.
-In January 2022, Mr. Houston left his role at Hillsong Church as senior pastor after being charged for allegedly concealing the sexual abuse of a child by his father, which he allegedly learned of in the 1990s.
+In January 2022, Mr. Houston left his role at Hillsong Church as senior pastor after being charged for allegedly concealing the sexual abuse of a child by his father, Frank Houston, in 1999.
 In March 2022, he then stepped down as the global senior pastor for the church after breaching the moral code of the church in allegedly mistreating two women.

 Mr. Houston's resignation from Hillsong Church follows reports of two incidents involving the mistreatment of women.